-Qualifications: PhD from the University of Basel Law School, attorney-at-law admitted to the Swiss Bar Association and Notary Public in Basel, Switzerland.
+Qualifications: He holds a PhD from the University of Basel Law School, attorney-at-law admitted to the Swiss Bar Association and Notary Public in Basel, Switzerland.

-Key attributes for the board: Dr. Greuter complements the Board with his extensive knowledge and experience with regards to legal and corporate matters as well as board member and legal counsel in various other companies.
+Key attributes for the board: He complements the Board with his extensive knowledge and experience with regards to legal and corporate matters as well as board member and legal counsel in various other companies.